snr-laboratory/snrlab-microfab-trial0/doc/ProjectPlans.md

   * KLA-Tencor P-6 Profilometer

 ## 4. Projects:
-  1) Optical Lens Reduction System:
+  1) (Pending) Optical Lens Reduction System:
      Assemble a table top optical reducer, print an enlarged verison of the photomask (e.g. 8x bigger) and use the optical projector/lens reduction system to make the image smaller to obtain completely opaque negative mask features.
 We will need to play around with this to determine any distortions, and if so, include them into the Klayout negative mask dimensions to produce better resolution.
      * [DIY Photolithography using 1980s Carl Zeiss S-Planar Lens (405nm)](https://www.youtube.com/watch?v=Lf-ev2Fop_k)
   2) Mini Electron Gun: Using a 235nm LED light source, a thin gold film (photocathode), along with a controlled electromagnetic field to hopefully direct single electrons at a time (perhaps by pulsing the photon source we can achieve this) to create a mini photon source.
 The construction of this will require the possible use of machinining and 3D printing.
 It will be crucial that the device operate under vacuum.
      * [MTE2350F-UV UV emitter](https://www.mouser.com/datasheet/2/1094/MTE2350F_UV_v101223_prelim-3446666.pdf)
      * [MTE2350D-UV UV emitter](https://specs.marktechopto.com/pdf/products/datasheet/MTE2350D-UV%20v101223%20prelim.pdf)
      * [Light-Emitting Diode (LED) Mounts](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_ID=7843)
+**Using the given LEDs, measure the photocurrent generated as the LED photoionizing the air between two plates using a source measurement unit (SMU)**

   3) Explore Micropen Exxelia for creating trace lines.
-Seek info regarding the system/appartatus/tips etc - see if they can sell the entire package.
+Seek info regarding the system/appartatus/tips etc - see if they can sell the entire package - They do not sell - Track down needle dispenser tip that is used or similar needles tips (32 gauge etc...).
+We can modify the setup ourselves.

-  4) Conductive Epoxy: research if its possible to spin coat and achieve an epoxy thickness less than 1 micron and if we can have it tailored to have different resistances (rs << rp-p)
+  4) Conductive Epoxy: research if its possible to spin coat and achieve an epoxy thickness less than 1 micron and if we can have it tailored to have different resistances (rs << rp-p).
+Recall, resistiviy of epoxy needs to match the resistiviy of intrinsic Si (highly conductive epoxy can damage the device).
+The epoxy needs to be conductive, have very low viscosity and be able to be spin coated to achieve very low thicknesses, preferably less than a micron (we can press the epoxy to achieve lower thicknesses and use displacement to determine the thickness of final epoxy - uniformity during pressing?).

+  5) Create a system that mimics the chips surface.
+We can mimic the chip surface using a PCB board and create small arrays like the pixel rays in chip.
+This way we can use the PCB and practice with the epoxy before we move on to the actual chip device itself.

 ## 5. Pushing the boundary of fundamental sensing mechanism
   1) Explore the use of Te nanowires for p-transistor use in state of the art single photon detection (lateral gate - no diaelectric)